suzanam94/bicycle-profit-analysis/README.md

 2.Key Analyses:

--Yearly Trends: Visualized total sales and profit trends (2005-2008), highlighting a decline in 2008.
+- Yearly Trends: Visualized total sales and profit trends (2005-2008), highlighting a decline in 2008.
--Regional Insights: Focused on United States and France for profitability analysis in 2007-2008, as Germany data was limited.
+- Regional Insights: Focused on United States and France for profitability analysis in 2007-2008, as Germany data was limited.
--Monthly Comparisons: Examined monthly profit trends for 2007 and 2008 across regions.
+- Monthly Comparisons: Examined monthly profit trends for 2007 and 2008 across regions.

 3. Findings: